-But if you’re looking for a fresh new look in your home, wallpapering a feature wall in your living, dining or bedroom, could be just what your space needs to take it from drab to fab.
+If you’re looking for an easy DIY and decorating project to refresh your home, wallpapering an accent wall in your dining room or bedroom, or adding feature living room wallpaper ideas to your space could be just what your space needs to take it from drab to fab.

-Jody Hudson, Stylist and James Hughes, In-House Decorator at Graham & Brown share their step-by-step guide on how to wallpaper a feature wall.
-Use it, and reinvigorating your room should be a breeze…
+Jody Hudson, Stylist and James Hughes, In-House Decorator at Graham & Brown (opens in new tab) shares their step-by-step guide on how to wallpaper a feature wall.
+Use this simple advice, and reinvigorating your room should be a breeze…

 How to wallpaper a feature wall